 The purpose of the feature is to achieve regulatory compliance where data is not allowed outside of specified countries or IPs.

 In the Policy, clicking "Enable Geofencing on devices" brings up the following menu:

 This allows you to enter a message to display to the user when they are outside the GeoFence.
 They will receive the message when attempting to unlock outside the GeoFence.

 You can then define the GeoFence by either IP Addresses, Countries, or ISPs.
-You are able to whitelist or blacklist based on these entries.
-Country and ISP data is obtained by the user's IP address.
+You are able to allow or disallow based on these entries.
+Country and ISP data are obtained by the user's IP address.
 If you have issues with the reported IP Address or if you need to edit the location of an IP address please see the following article: Edit GeoLocation Data For On-Prem installs all private IPs will need to be defined to work correctly with GeoFence.

 Countries: Start typing a country in the text field then select it from the popup.

 ISPs: Clicking the textbox will bring up the previous ISPs that have connected to the server.
-If you would like to enter an ISP that hasn't connect to the server yet click "Add more ISPs."
-This will bring up a menu that let's you search for an ISP by IP address.
-You can then make further changes to this IP address such as it's exact location.
+If you would like to enter an ISP that hasn't connected to the server yet, click "Add more ISPs."
+This will bring up a menu that lets you search for an ISP by IP address.
+You can then make further changes to this IP address such as its exact location.